-ASU Sync: GradEducation@asu.eduASU Online: EnrollmentOnline@asu.edu
+ASU Online: EnrollmentOnline@asu.edu

-Current students, please contact your academic advising team, Team Educator Preparation, at 602-543-6358 or GradEdPrep@asu.edu.
+Current students, please contact your assigned academic advising team, listed on your My ASU page.
+If you do not know who your advisor is, contact MLFTC Office of Academic and Career Success at 480-965-5555 or GraduateEducation@asu.edu.